Sourced Advocate Composite Persona Architecture

 Not Benchmark Evaluation

-MT-Bench, Alpaca Eval — generic benchmarks evaluate response quality against broad preference criteria.
-QNaN evaluates dimensional fidelity to a named, sourced identity, and specifically targets the null response as the primary signal — the failure mode no general benchmark finds.
+MT-Bench and Alpaca Eval are generic benchmarks that evaluate response quality against broad preference criteria.
+QNaN evaluates dimensional fidelity to a named, sourced identity, and specifically targets the null response as the primary signal, the failure mode no general benchmark finds.

 Not Debate Research (Irving et al.)